 - General Internships

-Holocaust Educator Internship
+Holocaust Educator School Partnership

 The Museum has general internships available to high school and university students that provide exposure to the programs and services provided by the Museum.
-Offered on a rolling basis according to departmental need, students can expect to volunteer in a broad range of capacities in support of the various functions of the Museum.
+Offered on a rolling basis according to departmental need, students can expect to work in a broad range of capacities in support of the various functions of the Museum.